DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “Low tide,” she said, and breathed him into time like she did before a difficult dish: in for four, hold, out for six.
 He matched, not because she asked, but because his body liked obeying competence.

-“Floor to Milo,” she said, tapping her clip—one, then two.
+“Floor to Milo,” she said, tapping her clip - one, then two.

-“Live,” Milo said, and for a heartbeat there were three voices on the line—Jason’s, Lina’s, RAE mixing and relaying timbres so each landed on the right bone with the right weight.
+“Live,” Milo said, and for a heartbeat there were three voices on the line - Jason’s, Lina’s, RAE mixing and relaying timbres so each landed on the right bone with the right weight.

 It was clean for exactly three‑quarters of a second.
 Then the room crowded and Jason felt the first push of pressure behind his eyes, his hands becoming fists.